 Your DC car accident attorney will protect your rights and give you the freedom to focus on the healing process during this tough time.
-Once you hire our attorneys, they will start the investigation process, gathering evidence that you cannot get on your own.
-They’ll reach out to the insurance companies and negotiate the highest settlement possible to cover your medical bills, lost wages, car damage, and pain and suffering, if it applies in your case.
+Once you hire our personal injury attorneys, they will start the investigation process, gathering evidence that you cannot get on your own.
+They’ll reach out to the insurance companies and negotiate the highest settlement possible to cover your medical bills, lost wages, car damage, and pain and suffering, if it applies to your case.

 Every driver is required to follow the laws and regulations when they’re behind the wheel of a motor vehicle.
 But unfortunately, that’s not always the case.
-Many times, negligent behavior such as texting while driving, drinking and driving, or driving while drowsy can result in devastating accidents and serious injuries.
+Many times, negligent behavior such as texting while driving, drinking and driving, or driving while drowsy can result in devastating motor vehicle accidents and serious injuries.

-Some of the most common causes of car accidents in Washington DC include the following:
+Some of the most common causes of car accidents in Washington, DC include the following:

 The auto accident attorneys at Regan Zambri Long know how to ensure you get the maximum compensation possible to cover the cost of your medical bills, lost wages, and pain and suffering.

 Rarely, an insurance company may be willing to give a fair amount to settle for your injuries, but more often than not, they are only interested in one thing: its bottom line.
 That’s why you need a car crash lawyer fighting on your behalf and reminding your insurance carrier that it is still responsible for all the costs associated with your injury.
 We aren’t afraid to go to court to prove it.